spencerwmiles/vscode-task-buttons/README.md

 ### Example configuration

-The following example gives you three buttons (Build, Rebuild and Clean) with icons and emojis. when placed in you projects settings.json
+The following `settings.json` example gives you four buttons using icons and emojis with one of the buttons opening up two more commands in the quick pick menu.
+It also has the task counter enabled.

 ```
 {